fox-it/dissect-docs/docs/source/supported-targets.rst

    For a deeper understanding on how containers work, see :doc:`containers <advanced/containers>`.

+Dissect has two methods to find the appropriate container automatically.
+The first one is based on the file extension, while the other is based on a magic value inside the file.

+As an example, the qcow2 container gets selected if the file extension is `.qcow2` or if the first bytes of the file are b"QFI\xfb".

 The table below lists the supported container formats.

 .. list-table:: Supported Containers